HOME

 To see a photo of West Street go to Where the Lands Lived in Leeds now or at the bottom of the page.

-Church Record: I did not find the baptismal record for John Land.
+Church Record: I did not find the baptismal record for John Land as of July 2011.
+I ever browsed the Leeds St. Peter records.

 1851 Census: He was listed, age 9, in the 1851 census in Batley with his parents.